 Students normally endeavor to fulfill the requirements set forth in the catalog in force at the time of entering college.
+The previous fall and spring catalog would be in effect for students entering in the summer.
 Students may maintain the catalog in force at the time of entering college if they lapse matriculation for only one regular semester.
 However, a lapse in matriculation of two or more regular semesters requires the student to fulfill the requirements of the catalog in effect upon reentry.
 A student extending continuous enrollment more than eleven semesters is required to fulfill the requirements of the catalog in force during the twelfth semester.
+Students may choose to meet the requirements of a newer catalog by submitting a "Request for Change of Catalog" form.
 In all instances, students carry full responsibility for completing their own program of study.